fkhan0520/Angry-Monkeys/README.md

 a) be sure that the C executable (main) is in the same directory as P2_main.py

-b) Open two terminal sessions and change to the directorty that contains the executable and P2_main.py in each terminal.
+b) Open two terminal sessions and change to the directory that contains the executable and P2_main.py in each terminal.

 c) In one terminal, run